-2. Students will be required to submit health records annually while in the program and must complete any other health requirements as designated by the clinical sites.

-3. Students will be required to purchase special uniforms and supplies throughout the duration of the program.

-4. Students are required to demonstrate that they have maintained competency in all skills taught throughout their progression through the program.
-Failure to demonstrate continued competency will result in dismissal from the program.

-5. Students must have reliable transportation to clinical education sites which may require a commute of up to one hour.

-6. All Physical Therapist Assistant (PTA) courses and support courses to the program must be completed with a minimum grade of C/2.0.

-7. Students who are dismissed from the program may not be eligible to reapply to the program.
+- 2. Students will be required to submit health records annually while in the program and must complete any other health requirements as designated by the clinical sites. - 3.
+Students will be required to purchase special uniforms and supplies throughout the duration of the program. - 4.
+Students are required to demonstrate that they have maintained competency in all skills taught throughout their progression through the program.
+Failure to demonstrate continued competency will result in dismissal from the program. - 5.
+Students must have reliable transportation to clinical education sites which may require a commute of up to one hour. - 6.
+All Physical Therapist Assistant (PTA) courses and support courses to the program must be completed with a minimum grade of C/2.0. - 7.
+Students who are dismissed from the program may not be eligible to reapply to the program.

-Malaw (Awaa Da

-Major/Area Re (14 credits)
+Major/Area Re equirements (14 credits)

-BIO 111 ENG 111 Anatomy and Physiology - Normal Structure and Function 5
+BIO 111 Anatomy and Physiology - Normal Structure and Function 5

-Composition I
+ENG 111 Composition I 4

 HSC 101 Healthcare Terminology 1

 MTH 160 Basic Statistics 4

-Semester 1 (Fa all) (15 credits)
+Semester 1 (F (15 credits)

 COM 101 or Fundamentals of Speaking

 COM 102 Interpersonal Communication 3

-HSC 147 Growth and Development 3
+HSC 147 Growth and Development 3 2

-PTA 100 Fundamentals of Physical Therapy 3
+PTA 100 Fundamentals of Physical Therapy 2

 PTA 150 Therapeutic Procedures I 3

 PTA 180 Clinical Kinesiology 4

-Semester 2 (W 'inter) (16 credits)
+Semester 2 (W (16 credits)

 PSY 100 Introduction to Psychology 3

 PTA 160 Therapeutic Procedures II 2

 PTA 195 Introduction to Disease 2

 PTA 200 Therapeutic Modalities 4

 PTA 220 Therapeutic Exercise I 4

 PTA 230 Clinical Education I 1

-(44 H) X
+Competer 2 /F -113 (44 avadita)

 Semester 3 (Fa (11 credits)

-PHL 244 Ethical and Legal Issues in Health Care 3

-PTA 198 Soft Tissue Management
+PTA 198 Ethical and Legal Issues in Health Care Soft Tissue Management 2

-PTA 225 Therapeutic Exercise II 4
+PTA 196 PTA 225 Therapeutic Exercise II

-PTA 240 Clinical Education II 2
+PTA 240 Clinical Education II 4 2

+FIA 240 Cililical Luucation 11 2

-Semester 4 (W 'inter) (6 credits)
+Semester 4 (W /inter) (6 credits)

 PTA 250 Clinical Education III 5

 PTA 280 Clinical Concepts 1

-Minimum Cred its Required for the Program: 62